<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K2VJGK" height="0" width="0" style="display:none;visibility:hidden">

 Another way to determine your pump’s rotation is by viewing your pump from the suction inlet side or front of the pump.
 If the discharge neck of the pump is on the right side of the suction centerline when viewed from the top vertical discharge position, then we consider the pump to have a right-hand rotation.
 The same rule applies if the discharge neck of the pump is on the left side of the suction centerline when viewed from the top vertical discharge position — in this case, we consider the pump to have a left-hand rotation.

-View all Blogs Topics: GIW, Slurry Pump
+View all Blogs Topics: Tech Tips, Mining, GIW, Slurry Pump, Pump Basics, KSB GIW, Inc.

 Related Posts